tc39/notes/meetings/2023-09/september-27.md

 is different from both ECMAScript and TypeScript.

 DE: By definition, this would be ECMAScript.
 That wouldn’t be a separate mode.
-We’re not proposal a different top level syntactic goal.
+We’re not proposing a different top level syntactic goal.
 Maybe DRR can clarify the relationship between the results of this proposal and TypeScript.

 WH: Well, not quite — this would not be ECMAScript because ECMAScript does not define any semantics of this.

-DE: Yeah, just like ECMAScript doesn’t define semantics of comments.
+DE: Yes, just like ECMAScript doesn’t define the semantics of comments.
 We’re allowed to add more syntax that doesn’t have runtime semantics.
 This is to not to add a new top level goal.
 Do you think that’s a bad idea, and if so, why?

 WH: I am uncomfortable with being put on the spot here.
 I hadn’t added myself to the queue.

 MLS: I’m trying to figure out what the use case is, we’re going to delete them away, we’re going to erase them.
-If tooling is going to use it, can’t the tooling delete the type annotations before -- just like what we’re doing, but with Flow and TypeScript and other things do right now?
+If tooling is going to use it, can’t the tooling delete the type annotations before -- just like what we’re doing, but what Flow and TypeScript and other things do right now?
 I just don’t see why we want to parse this.
 We’re going to increase the payload size and the parsing time.
 And I don’t understand that the devs or engines get out of it.